 Rita Felski, John Stewart Bryan Professor of English, University of Virginia, and Niels Bohr Professor, University of Southern Denmark, is presenting this year’s Trinity Clark Lectures on the theme ‘Remix: On Literature and Theory’.
 Her first lecture ‘Remix’ took place on 18 February and is now available to watch on YouTube.

-Please join us via zoom for the next three:
+Please join us via zoom for the next three Lectures in the series: